tobiasGuta/TheLogRipper/README.md

 ### Real-World Example: Sarah.Miller's Download & Execution

-In one analyzed Sysmon log, a user named **sarah.miller** downloads a file (`ckjg.exe`) and then executes it.
+In one analyzed Sysmon log(Sysmon is an external tool not installed by default.), a user named **sarah.miller** downloads a file (`ckjg.exe`) and then executes it.
 The script flags this as suspicious and assigns a risk score to help prioritize investigations.

 -   We can see the executable file appear in **Event ID 1** (process creation).